centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 The first part of the product is now created, and it’s also possible to view it in Centra.
 It cannot be sold until we continue with the rest of its sections.
 This is also where a new concept will be introduced: Variants.

 Much like size charts and their sizes, variants are a core feature in Centra.
 Each product needs at least one variant.
 Just as with size charts and sizes, if the product setup doesn’t really have variants, one variant will still need to be created.
 It’s also at variant level where the size chart to be used is selected.
-A product can in theory have an unlimited number of variants, while in practice it’s mainly common to have around five variants or less.
+It's recommended to have no more than 10-20 variants per product.
+If there's need for more, please consult with Centra to find a good structure for the product data.

 A variant has basic attributes and custom attributes.
 Just as the product’s general section.
 The most used basic attributes of the variant are Variant number and Variant name.
 Variant names many times will be the color name of the product, or even material in cases where a product comes in multiple materials rather than colors.